prody/ProDy/doc/commands/prody_align.rst

   Align models in PDB structure or multiple PDB structures and save aligned coordinate sets.
-When multiple structures are aligned, ProDy will match  chains and use best match for aligning the structures.
+When multiple structures are aligned, ProDy will match chains based on sequence alignment and use best match for aligning the structures.
-  Note that options are not used when aligning multiple structures.

   Fetch PDB structure 2k39 and align models: